opengeospatial/wfs3hackathon/Agenda.md

 This is an initial draft agenda for the Hackathon.
 The agenda will be adapted as necessary during the event.

-We plan to share the initial and final sessions - marked with `[Remote]` and with their scheduled start time - with remote participants using GoToMeeting.
+We plan to share at least the initial and final sessions - marked with `[Remote]` and with their scheduled start time - with remote participants using GoToMeeting.
+However, we cannot guarantee if there will be remote web conferencing capabilities just yet.

 All times are in Mountain Standard Time (UTC -7h).

 ---
 **Day 1, 09:00 - 18:00**